httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 # Security Considerations {#security}

-Unprompted Authentication allows a user-agent to authenticate to an origin server while guaranteeing freshness and without the need for the server to transmit a nonce to the user agent.
+Unprompted Authentication allows a user agent to authenticate to an origin server while guaranteeing freshness and without the need for the server to transmit a nonce to the user agent.
 This allows the server to accept authenticated clients without revealing that it supports or expects